Participating in iSchool Research

 How do I find faculty to do research with?

 Faculty are often looking for smart, dedicated, creative undergraduates to support their research projects.
 Sometimes, you will want to work with someone you took a class with, which is a great entry point.
 Some faculty will even announce in class if they are looking for undergraduate research support.
-To find opportunities in the school yourself, first read the web pages of tenure-track iSchool faculty.
-Most faculty will have some description of their research interests, and many have considerable detail about recent research papers and current projects.
+To find opportunities in the school yourself, begin by becoming familiar with the iSchool research areas and learn which faculty specialize in each area.
+Most faculty will have some description of their research interests, and many have considerable detail about recent research papers and current projects on their faculty profile.
 Read about those projects and read recent research.
 If you have similar interests, craft an email to the faculty member with the following information:

 - Express your interest in doing research with them